metwork-framework/mflog/README.md

 - Unicode and Bytes messages are supported (in Python2 and Python3)
 - good support for exceptions (with backtraces)
 - override easily minimal levels (for patterns of logger names) programmatically or with plain text configuration files
-- if the [https://github.com/willmcgugan/rich](python/rich library) is installed (this is not a mandatory requirement) and if the output is a real terminal (and not a redirection), the library will automatically configure a fancy color output (can be really useful but of course you can disable this feature if you don't like it)
+- if the [python/rich library](https://github.com/willmcgugan/rich) is installed (this is not a mandatory requirement) and if the output is a real terminal (and not a redirection), the library will automatically configure a fancy color output (can be really useful but of course you can disable this feature if you don't like it)

 ## How to use ?